kestra-io/plugin-gcp/src/main/resources/doc/io.kestra.plugin.gcp.md

 ### Common property

 Each task allows configuring the GCP project identifier in the `projectId` property.
 If not set, the default project identifier will be used (the one returned by `ServiceOptions.getDefaultProjectId()`).
-It can be handy to set this property globally by using [task defaults](../../docs/administrator-guide/configuration/others/#kestra-tasks-defaults) if your cluster access only one GCP project.
+It can be handy to set this property globally by using [plugin defaults](../../docs/administrator-guide/configuration/tasks#plugin-defaults) if your cluster access only one GCP project.